TonyoCallimoutou/treasure_map/README.md

 ## Prerequisites

-- Java JDK 8 or later
+- Java JDK 17 or later
-- Maven (for building the project)
+- Maven 3.9.6 or later
+- (Optional) docker and docker-compose

 ## Input File Format